HarikrishnanPA/Task-manager/README.md

 ### 🔸 Run Frontend (React)

-Navigate to the backend folder and use this command:
+Navigate to the frontend folder and use this command:

-  npm install
+  -npm install
-  npm start
+  -npm start